jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ## Post-clone to-do list

-This list assumes you would like all the features of this boilerplate with the possible exception of the Heroku-CircleCI configuration.
+This list assumes you would like all the features of this boilerplate and are using CircleCI with Codecov.

 - [ ] Fork or clone this repo.
+The `main` branch contains the single commit that can serve as the boilerplate.
+Note that this repo includes a `develop` branch with all the commits that led to its creation.
+Delete or overwrite it as needed, or you could clone only the `main` branch from the start.
 - [ ] Replace all instances of `ts-react-node-project-skeleton` with your application name.
 - [ ] Update the `<title>` and `<meta>` tags in `public/index-template.html` with your project info.
 - [ ] Delete `public/favicon.ico` or overwrite with your app's icon.
-- [ ] If you intend to run browser tests in Chrome, make sure the `chromedriver` dev dependency matches your local version of Chrome.
+- [ ] Make sure the `chromedriver` dev dependency matches your local version of Chrome.
+- [ ] If you are using Codecov, sure your `CODECOV_TOKEN` environment variable is set in your CircleCI

+### Conditional to-do list

+This list is for those who may not want to use CircleCI, Heroku, or Codecov.

 - [ ] If you don't intend to integrate this with a CircleCI pipeline:
   - [ ] Delete the `.circleci` folder
+- [ ] If you don't intend to integrate this repo with Codecov:
   - [ ] Delete the `scripts` folder
   - [ ] Delete the `send-codecov-report` npm script from `package.json`.
-- [ ] If you do intend to integrate this with CircleCI:
-  - [ ] Make sure your `CODECOV_TOKEN` environment variable is set in your CircleCI project settings (assumes you've integrated your app with Codecov).
+        project settings (assumes you've integrated your app with Codecov).
 - [ ] If you don't intend to deploy this to Heroku:
   - [ ] Delete the `view-prod-logs` npm script
   - [ ] Alter the `src/server/utils/get-server-status.ts` file to use a different method (currently a Heroku-specific environment variable) to get the SHA hash of the currently deployed git commit.
 - [ ] If your app is deployed somewhere other than Heroku,
   - [ ] Update the production URLs in `src/shared/config`
   - [ ] Update the production URL in `wdio.conf.ts`.

+### The final item

 - [ ] After all other items are complete, delete this to-do list along with all the content above it (i.e. Part 1 of this README).

 # Part 2.
 Operating Instructions (Keep These After You Clone)